 This document describes how Secure Fisheries incorporates gender into our work, explains women’s roles and challenges in the fisheries sector, and discusses the harm of gender-blind fisheries development.

 This report highlights event details and key findings from the inaugural Somalia Fisheries Forum in 2017.
 Recommendations are made for strengthening opportunities and addressing challenges for the Somali fishing sector.

-Securing Somali Fisheries is a comprehensive assessment of the domestic fisheries in Somalia and Somaliland, the amount of foreign fishing in Somali waters, and the sustainability and economic conditions of those fisheries.
+Securing Somali Fisheries is a comprehensive assessment of the domestic fisheries in the Somali region, the amount of foreign fishing in Somali waters, and the sustainability and economic conditions of those fisheries.

 This report compares and contrasts approaches to fisheries governance in Mozambique, Eritrea, Tanzania, Kenya, and Seychelles to assess different methods for achieving sustainable fisheries policies.